Fast-Tracking Housing for the Future: How New Planning Reforms Will Transform Communities

-Compulsory Purchase Orders (CPOs) Reform:
+Making Compulsory Purchase Orders (CPOs) Fairer:

 By streamlining the CPO process, councils can act more swiftly to secure land for development, aligning with housing delivery targets.